-Blogging about life and raising our four kids with Down syndrome.
+Blogging about life in Minnesota, raising our six kids with Down syndrome while battling Breast Cancer.

 Wednesday, July 01, 2009

 Yesterday I got to speak with the GI at Mayo who's following Angela.
 She said looking at the Upper GI that was done last week, it is NOT classic of Achalasia.
 It is "insert word here that I forget" Achalasia, which is more indicative of what they see in an older person who's had a stroke within the brain stem.
 It's possible we could try dilating the narrow area at the top of her esophagus during an endoscopy.
 If it works, it will probably need to be repeated every few months for the rest of her life.